AndrewEllis93/Print-Tuning-Guide/README.md

             - relative_reference_index = ((x points * y points) - 1) / 2
         - Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
 Additionally, it's rare for larger printers to have a perfect first layer without it.
         - Your heat soaked mesh will also be different from your cold mesh.
 It will even vary at different temperatures.
 This is why I prefer to generate a fresh bed mesh for every print.
+        - **Bed mesh can't always save you from mechanical problems.**
+            - Most bed mesh issues are caused by the gantry rather than the bed itself.
+                - On V2/Trident, heat soak for 2+ hours, [square your gantry](https://discord.com/channels/460117602945990666/472450547534921729/854120317299064852) and [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
+This helps to remove tension in your gantry, and can improve your mesh/first layer.
+                    - These instructions are for V2, but the process should be similar for Trident.
+                - On all CoreXY printers: [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).

     - If you are using a V2:
         - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.